Length scale

 In physics, length scale is a particular length or distance determined with the precision of at most a few orders of magnitude.
-The concept of length scale is particularly important because physical phenomena of different length scales cannot affect each other and are said to decouple.
-The decoupling of different length scales makes it possible to have a self-consistent theory that only describes the relevant length scales for a given problem.
+The concept of length scale is particularly important because physical phenomena of different length scales are said to decouple, i.e. they can be separated and studied independently.
+In other words, the decoupling of different length scales makes it possible to have a self-consistent theory that only describes the relevant length scales for a given problem.
 Scientific reductionism says that the physical laws on the shortest length scales can be used to derive the effective description at larger length scales.

 The idea that one can derive descriptions of physics at different length scales from one another can be quantified with the renormalization group.